Home | About me | Contact | What's new | Privacy | Search

 To solve this problem, a number of novel intersection designs have been developed over the years both in the US and abroad.
 These include the following:

-To date, all of the above except the "Michigan Left" have been implemented in San Antonio or are planned and are described in more detail below.
-There are several more designs that aren't in use or planned for San Antonio including the Jughandle, Center Turn Overpass, Michigan Urban Diamond (similar to but different than the Michigan Left), Echelon, Raindrop, and Parallel Flow; you can read all about these at the "Alternative Intersections/Interchanges Informational Report" link at the bottom of this page.
+To date, all of the above except the Median U‑turn have been implemented in San Antonio or are planned; these are described in more detail below.
+There are several more designs that aren't in use or planned for San Antonio including the "Jughandle", "Center Turn Overpass", "Michigan Urban Diamond" (similar to but different than the Median U‑turn), "Echelon", "Raindrop", and "Parallel Flow"; you can read all about these at the "Alternative Intersections/Interchanges Informational Report" link at the bottom of this page.

 In San Antonio and most of the US, roundabouts have been typically limited to low-volume intersections (usually in lieu of four-way stops or simple traffic signals) whereas the other designs are intended for high-volume intersections.
-SPUIs are typically only used at intersections with freeways while the others can be used at both freeway and arterial intersections, although RCUTs and Michigan Lefts are typically not used at freeway intersections.
+SPUIs are typically only used at intersections with freeways, while the others can be used at both freeway and arterial intersections (although RCUTs and Michigan Lefts are typically not used at freeway intersections.)

 As with anything new and unconventional, there will always be a cadre of naysayers.
-Some have legitimate gripes— after all, every big change has tradeoffs.
-But oftentimes those folks don't grasp that that the overall benefits of these "outside-the-box" designs outweigh the drawbacks, not to mention that the conventional approach obviously isn't working.
-But frankly, many detractors just don't like change, can't wrap their minds around it, or, perhaps unknowingly, don't like something that forces them to actually pay attention while they drive (say what??), so they will find every shortcoming in a plan as proof that it's a bad idea.
+Some have legitimate gripes — after all, every big change has trade-offs.
+But oftentimes, those folks don't grasp that that the overall benefits of these "outside-the-box" designs outweigh the drawbacks, not to mention that the conventional approach obviously isn't working in many cases.
+Some criticism is knee jerk because the person doesn't fully understand how the intersection functions.
+And frankly, many detractors just don't like change or, perhaps unknowingly, just don't like something that forces them to actually pay attention while they drive (say what??), so they will find every perceived shortcoming in a plan as proof that it's a bad idea concocted by "geniuses" who don't know what they're doing.
 But there were naysayers back when the first cars started roaming the roads, so I guess some things never change. </soapbox>

 So without further pontificating, here are some basic descriptions of the alternative intersection designs currently in use or planned for San Antonio, how they work and improve traffic, and where they are or will be used.